rellimylime/forest-data-compilation/02_terraclimate/README.txt

 ================================================================================
 KNOWN ISSUES
 ================================================================================
-1. SCALE FACTORS NOT APPLIED: Raw CSV values are integers from GEE.
-Must multiply by scale factors (listed above) to get physical units.
-This is done in the processing/merge scripts, not during extraction.
+1. RAW CSVs REQUIRE SCALING: Raw CSV values in data/raw/ are integers from GEE.
+   Scale factors are applied in the merged GeoPackage (data/processed/).

 2. ANNUAL MEANS: Values represent mean of 12 monthly values.
-For variables like precipitation (pr) where annual TOTAL is more meaningful, multiply the mean by 12 in downstream processing.
+For variables like precipitation (pr) where annual TOTAL is more meaningful, multiply the mean by 12 in downstream analysis.

 3. INVALID CENTROIDS: 10 IDS observations had geometries that produced NaN centroids (0.0002% of data).
 These were excluded from extraction.